-- ➤ Parents must not leave their children on a school campus prior to 7:00 AM or after 3:00/3:30 PM (unless students are participating in after school activities that start immediately after the end of the school day).
-Parents must pick-up their children promptly when after school activities conclude. - > School grounds are not supervised except during the designated times of the school day. - ➤ If extenuating circumstances prevent a family from picking up a student on time, the school must be notified.
+Parents must not leave their children on a school campus prior to 7:00 AM or after 3:00/3:30 PM (unless students are participating in after school activities that start immediately after the end of

-- ➤ If students are repeatedly left on campus outside of the school day hours, a letter will be sent home to the family regarding the situation.
-If the situation persists an administrator will contact the family to discuss the problem. - ➤ If the problem continues child protection services may be contacted.
+- ➤ Kindergarten -First grade pick up will be on the north end of the elementary playground - School grounds are not supervised except during the designated times of the school day. - If extenuating circumstances prevent a family from picking up a student on time, the school must be notified. - If students are repeatedly left on campus outside of the school day hours, a letter will be sent home to the family regarding the situation.
+If the situation persists an administrator will contact the family to discuss the problem. - > If the problem continues child protection services may be contacted.